auth0/Auth0.swift/EXAMPLES.md

 > If your Auth0 tenant has the **Bot Detection** feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario in the [Bot Detection](#bot-detection) section.

 > [!WARNING]
-> The ID tokens obtained from Web Auth login are automatically validated by Auth0.swift, ensuring their contents have not been tampered with. **This is not the case for the ID tokens obtained from the Authentication API client**, including the ones received when renewing the credentials with the refresh token.
+> The ID tokens obtained from Web Auth login are automatically validated by Auth0.swift, ensuring their contents have not been tampered with. **This is not the case for the ID tokens obtained from the Authentication API client**, including the ones received when renewing the credentials using the refresh token.
 You must [validate](https://auth0.com/docs/secure/tokens/id-tokens/validate-id-tokens) any ID tokens received from the Authentication API client before using the information they contain.

 ### Login with database connection